aziz0519/aziz0519/README.md

 # Hello World!
 I'm Aziz Budiman from sunny Singapore 👋

 * Thank you for visiting my Github portfolio.
 I am a former Math and Science teacher turned Data Analytics and Engineering practitioner
-* I have over 8 years of experience working with data science and big data analytics in various industries in finance, management consulting, and public service
+* I have over 10 years of experience working with data science and big data analytics in various industries in banking operations,law enforcement, and government agencies
 * My interests lie in applications of Artificial Intelligence in real-world use cases.
-The rise of Generative AI platforms such as ChatGPT, Claude, and Julius.ai are game-changers in daily work productivity
+The rise of Generative AI platforms such as Perplexity, DeepSeek, and Julius.ai are game-changers in daily work productivity
 * I'm constantly updating this portfolio with new content and learning new stuff daily.
 * I'm also developing my proficiency in leveraging low-code tools such as Power Automate and Notion to simplify manual and repetitive tasks on daily office applications